-It is strongly recommended that you mount a volume into the Gateway Edge Agent as a workspace for persistent data.
-By default, the GEA will write data inside the container to
+It is strongly recommended to create a bind mount from the device’s file system into the Gateway Edge Agent as a workspace for persistent data at the container’s

-All we need to do is create a folder locally to house the data.
+Creating a bind mount is simple: All we need to do is create a folder locally to house the data and then tell Docker to reference that directory at our path within the container.
 This folder can be anywhere on your file system, so long as permissions are set so

 Losant’s Gateway Edge Agent has many configuration options, many of which can be set with a TOML-formatted configuration file.
 In addition to using a configuration file for this example, we’re also going to configure the GEA to log to a file.
 See the section below for a full example configuration file.

 Let’s create a configuration file in the directory we created earlier.
 Here’s our

 /var/lib/losant-edge-agent/config.toml file.
 The

 touch command is being used to create the config file, and

 nano to edit the newly created file.